 The periodic check that keeps you making progress on your Independent Project all year long

-Measurable Objectives allow your teachers to track your progress on your Independent Project without visiting each one of you individually in the field.
-Please make your objectives attainable, but also be sure that they push you to complete your work by the proper time of year.
+SMART Goals allow your teachers to track your progress on your Independent Project without visiting each one of you individually in the field.
+Please make your goals attainable, but also be sure that they push you to complete your work by the proper time of year.

 The rest of this page it to make sure that you get a 50/50 for every checkpoint.